Pre-K through 12 Education

 - expanding and enhancing support for teachers and school leaders.

 - creating opportunities outside of school for further educational enrichment.
 Outside of school, the Cullen Foundation will support organizations that provide effective out-of-school learning opportunities particularly those with strong academic components that assist economically disadvantaged students (i.e., summer programming and after-school programming).

 In 2016, the Cullen Foundation introduced a new scholarship program, Cullen Scholars.
 For more information on this program, please click here.

 While the Cullen Foundation understands that effective schools are critical to student success, the Foundation is currently not open to accepting funding requests from individual schools.

-Education nonprofits and programs are encouraged to apply for funding for the Winter 2017 grant cycle – click here for more details.
+Education nonprofits and programs are encouraged to apply for funding for the Summer 2017 grant cycle – click here for more details.